React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 Performance

-As we have already mentioned, Flutter is written in Dart language, which allows compiling a code quicker than JavaScript.
+As mentioned, Flutter is written in Dart language, which allows code to be compiled quicker than JavaScript.
 Moreover, thanks to this, Flutter displays animations at 60 fps as a standard.
 As a rule, all Flutter apps have a high performance by default.
 Still, it is necessary to consider some common problems that may affect the rate.
-Flutter provides users with recommendations that help to reach the desired results.
+Flutter provides users with recommendations that help them reach the desired results.
 These recommendations include:

-• Performance optimization in with tree shaking and deferred loading
+• Performance optimization with tree shaking and deferred loading

 • Performance improvement with image placeholders, precaching, and disabled navigation transitions